Prevention of Gender-Based Violence Youth Advisory Group

 Queensland

+Declan is an aspiring nurse from Toowoomba.
+He is a keen cricket player, and a young person invested in the youth of Australia.
 Through the Prevention of Gender-Based Violence Youth Advisory Group, Declan hopes to represent the average young man, bringing his own experiences and views to help empower young people.

+Declan has a particular interest in improving experiences within the education system and reducing barriers to transition to meaningful employment.
 He also has an interest in how policy and processes impact on health and well-being, and how young people might be best supported to have positive experiences in our communities.

 Declan is looking forward to participating in the Advisory Group.